Italian submarine Leonardo da Vinci (1939): Planned attack on New York Harbor

-Leonardo da Vinci was to be used on a clandestine attack on the New York Harbor.
+Leonardo da Vinci was to be used in a clandestine attack on the New York Harbor.
 The project, first started in July 1942 by Junio Valerio Borghese, involved launching Leonardo da Vinci from the BETASOM base in Bordeaux to the mouth of the Hudson River loaded with a CA-class submarine and a team of divers armed with 28 explosive charges.
 Once in position, the divers would take the CA-class into the harbor.
 Their charges – ranging in size from 20 to 100 kg – would be set to undermine the ships in the harbor.

 Early tests carried out in August 1942 were promising, showing that Leonardo da Vinci could effectively launch the CA-class and recover it.
 In reality, however, recovery of the CA-class was a remote possibility, and it was more likely that the divers would have to destroy the vehicle once they had completed setting their charges.

 The mission was postponed following the loss of Leonardo da Vinci, and was ultimately canceled when the armistice was signed four months later.

 Last patrol

 In March 1943 Leonardo da Vinci made her last and most successful patrol, to the South Atlantic.
 On 14 March she sank the Empress of Canada en route to Takoradi, West Africa.
-She was carrying Italian prisoners of war, and Polish and Greek refugees, and of the 1800 people on board, 392 perished.
+She was carrying Italian prisoners of war, and Polish and Greek refugees, and of the 1,800 people on board, 392 perished.

-On 19 March Leonardo da Vinci torpedoed and sank the 7,628 ton British cargo ship SS Lulworth Hill in the South Atlantic.
-She captured and took on board one survivor; two other men survived following a 50-day ordeal on a liferaft.
+On 19 March Leonardo da Vinci torpedoed and sank the 7,628-ton British cargo ship SS Lulworth Hill in the South Atlantic.
+She captured and took on board one survivor; two other men survived following a 50-day ordeal on a life raft.

 In April 1943 Leonardo da Vinci sank four vessels in the Indian Ocean off the coast of Durban.